 VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
-They can also be found in various air fresheners and scented candles.
-High VOCs can lead to respiratory irritation, headaches and dizziness, among other problems.
+They can also be found in some air fresheners and scented candles.
+High VOCs can cause respiratory irritation, headaches and dizziness, among other problems.

-Multiple scientific studies have found respiratory diseases, asthma and other illnesses are connected to inferior indoor air quality.
-Allergies can also be worsened by indoor air quality troubles.
+Multiple scientific studies have found respiratory diseases, asthma and other illnesses are linked to bad indoor air quality.
+Allergies can also be worsened by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality